kheuton/kheuton.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD Candidate at Tufts University.
-Welcome to my personal page!
+I'm a PhD Candidate at Tufts University studying Computer Science, with a focus on applications in public health and healthcare.